Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Compile jmespath.
 - [ ] Import/update value annotations.
 - [ ] Remove importeds when resource is removed.
-- [ ] Output a one-based index from the entry.
+- [ ] Output a one-based index in Entry.

 Warning